StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

    create client/README.md
 ```

 At this point, our application has been scaffolded and the generator runs `npm install` to retrieve all of our external dependences.
 This may take a moment, depending on internet connection.
 Do not be alarmed by the many modules that are installed: to reduce duplication of effort, Node.js has a large ecosystem of many small modules.
-NPM, the node package manager, handles these modules in a smart and efficient manner.
+The node package manager, npm, handles these modules in a smart and efficient manner.

 Once the installation of external modules is complete, we will see a listing of these modules in a tree structure.